 Everybody will probably claim 3D, 4D, 5D, 6D….XD.
 The reality is very few possess real lifecycle experience.
-So, ask for a specific scope of works on those past experiences your prospect providers have had.
+So, ask for a specific scope of work on those past experiences your prospect providers have had.

 2. Ask for references

-Everyone can claim “we focus on quality” and “we provide the best service”, but just like when you hire an employee where their experience can always look fantastic, you need to check the facts.
-There is nothing like talking with someone that has already gone through the experience of working with such firm or individual.
+Everyone can claim “we focus on quality” and “we provide the best service”, but just like when you hire an employee where experience can always look fantastic, you need to check the facts.
+There is nothing like talking with someone that has already gone through the experience of working with such a firm or individual.

 3. Don’t confuse “low hourly rate” with your real cost